-We discussed the use of journal in recording the Company’s transactions and it’s used in general journal accounting.
+We discussed the use of journals in recording the Company’s transactions, and it’s used in general journal accounting.
 A journal can also be used in investing.
 An individual trader or a professional fund manager can form a journal where he records the details of the trades made during the day.
-These records can be used for taxation, audit and evaluation purposes.
+These records can be used for taxation, audit, and evaluation purposes.

-These records can help traders to evaluate their trading and investing performance over a period of time and provide them information about their failures and successes.
+These records can help traders to evaluate their trading and investing performance over some time and provide them information about their failures and successes.
 The traders can learn from the past and improve in future trades.

 Such a journal generally consists of profitable and unprofitable trades, watchlists, pre and post-market conditions and analysis and notes on each trade being bought or sold.

-While these have been in practice since the time record keeping is done, however, with advances in technology and nearly all companies and even small businesses are using in general journal accounting software.
-A simple data entry of these transactions in these software logs them in the journal and ledger accounts.
-Many of these softwares provide simple drop downs to record the transactions thus making complex and tedious tasks very easy.
+While these have been in practice since the time record-keeping is done, however, with advances in technology and nearly all companies and even small businesses are using in general journal accounting software.
+Simple data entry of these transactions in these software logs them in the journal and ledger accounts.
+Many of these softwares provide simple drop downs to record the transactions, thus making complex and tedious tasks very easy.